Compared: Deer Rifles in the Field

 Its flat receiver makes the No. 1B physically acceptable as the "ready" rifle in a vehicle, and its fast single cartridge loading means that it can be carried empty and still gotten into action with dispatch.
 You have to be mindful of its long barrel, however, when removing it from the vehicle.

 The 1B's weight, coupled with its 26" barrel and modest overall length, makes it an excellent rifle for use from an impromptu stand.
-It is one of the best rifles in the group for the purpose, especially in the long range 6mm Remington caliber for which this example is chambered.
-Other available deer calibers include .243 Win., .25-06, .270 Wby.
+It is one of the best rifles in the group for the purpose.
+Other available deer calibers include .243 Win., .25-06, .270 Win., .270 Wby.
 Mag., 7mm Rem.
 Mag, .30-06, .308 Win, .300 Win.
-Mag, and .300 Wby.
+Mag. and .300 Wby.
 Mag.

 The substantial weight and long barrel make the No. 1B exceptionally steady when fired from a rest or shooting sticks, and its weight also helps to ameliorate the effects of recoil.
 Recoil is in any case light from a 9.25 pound, 6mm rifle shooting 100 grain factory loads.

 A dual purpose hunting rifle is always a compromise.
 The result is never the best rifle for either single purpose (like deer hunting), but it should be acceptable for use on everything from ground hogs to mule deer under a wide range of conditions.
-The 6mm No. 1B fulfills that mission.
+The No. 1B fulfills that mission.
 Final score: C+ (Above average).

-Ruger No. K1-A Lightweight Sporter, .257 Roberts
+Ruger No. K1-A Lightweight Sporter

-This is a limited production, stainless steel version of the Ruger No. 1-A Light Sporter, a falling block, single shot rifle.
-These rifles were built exclusively for Lipsey's Inc., a big Ruger distributor located in Baton Rouge, Louisiana.
+This is a limited production, stainless steel version of the standard Ruger No. 1-A Light Sporter, a falling block, single shot rifle.
+These K1-A rifles were built exclusively for Lipsey's Inc., a big Ruger distributor located in Baton Rouge, Louisiana.
 Except for a stainless steel barreled action, they are identical to a standard (blued steel) Ruger No. 1-A rifle in all respects.
-The K1-A's quality and workmanship are excellent, and this particular example has a nicely figured walnut stock.
+The K1-A's quality and workmanship are excellent and this particular example has a nicely figured walnut stock.

 The No. 1-A comes with a 22" barrel and weighs about 8.25 pounds complete with a Bushnell Elite 3200 2-7x scope and mount, which makes it a standard weight rifle.
 However, due to it's short overall length of just 38.25", it handles very fast.
 The falling block action makes the No. 1 about the same length as a traditional lever action rifle with a 20" barrel, or the Ruger M77RSI with its 18.5" barrel.
 The No. 1A is 4.5 inches shorter than a standard length Ruger M77 bolt action rifle with a 22" barrel, a tremendous advantage for a woods or mountain rifle.